aidsrentfree/aidsrentfree.github.io/docs/eudule-repository.md

 - Rakkety Tam (Redwall) by Brian Jacques
 - Nightshade City by Hilary Wagner
 - The Builders by Daniel Polansky

+>**The setting sun sent fingers of golden light** into the deep woods, making them sparkle and glow.
+A gentle breeze blew from the north to caress the trees as they swayed in a dance with each other's leaves.
+The air was sweetly scented by flowers that had bloomed only yesterday—the scent of violets mingled with the perfume of wild roses.
+It was a warm day for midwinter; the last rays of sunlight were brightening the treetops when Skipper saw a figure standing motionless on top of the highest hill.
+He squinted his eyes against the glare as he watched her gaze out over the forest, watching him watch her.
+>
+>"She looks like she's waiting for someone," said Cattail.
+"Or maybe it's just me."
+>
+>Skipper shrugged and smiled at the squirrelmaid.
+"You're right, Cattie, but who would be coming up here today?"
+>
+>Cattail looked down at the ground.
+She felt very uncomfortable being alone so far away from home.
+Her thoughts wandered back to the days when she'd lived happily in the Abbey gardens with Martin.
+>
+>"It must be one of our friends returning," Skipper declared.
+"We'll go meet 'em!"

 ##### [The Solar Cycle](https://files.catbox.moe/8wlhkz.module)